htmevik/elastic-gcdit/tasks.md

 8. **Use a coordinate map to look at the count of accidents by location**

-9.**Go "Dashboard" and create a dashboard**
+9. **Go "Dashboard" and create a dashboard**
-*Add your visualizations to the dashboard*
+	* Add your visualizations to the dashboard
-*Clik on a visualization (for example one of the genders in the pie chart) and see how thet filtering affects the rest of the visualizations*
+	* Clik on a visualization (for example one of the genders in the pie chart) and see how thet filtering affects the rest of the visualizations

-**Bonus 1: Create several visualizations and add to the dashboard*
+**Bonus 1: Create several visualizations and add to the dashboard**

 **Bonus 2: Find the accident of Petter Northug in discover**